What is Customer Onboarding?

 Create an SLA

-Agree on some smaller milestones
+Agree on smaller milestones

 Customer onboarding checklist